Roasting a turkey for the first time this year? Here are three tried-and-true methods, with step by step instructions.

 Pre-heat oven to 425 degrees and put the rack in the lowest position.
 Brush turkey with oil, then sprinkle on generous amounts of your favorite rub, patting it onto the oiled skin with your hand.
 Sprinkle in the cavity for good measure.
 Follow roasting directions under “Plain and Simple.”

 Now’s the time to start making your gravy.

 First of all, we recommend purchasing and using a meat thermometer; professional chefs with years of experience wouldn’t think of not owning this tool.
 The best thermometers are the “instant read” type, either analog or digital.
 These are not the thermometers that you stick in the raw bird and leave in place while cooking.

-About an hour before the end of the roasting time on the chart, place the thermometer in the heaviest part of the thigh (make sure the thermometer is not touching bone) and check the temperature.
+About an hour before the end of the roasting time (per this Meat and Poultry Roasting Chart), place the thermometer in the heaviest part of the thigh (make sure the thermometer is not touching bone) and check the temperature.
 The thermometer may take one minute to reach the actual temperature of the meat.
 Remove it before returning turkey to the oven.

 When the temperature reaches 155 degrees, remove turkey from the oven and tent loosely with foil.
 The temperature will continue to rise as the turkey rests.
 Resting the meat is an important step, the meat juices redistribute into the meat and keep the turkey moist.
 Allow the turkey to rest 20-30 minutes before carving.
 This ensures that the juices won’t all spill out when you carve your turkey.
 Note: The old-fashioned way of wiggling the leg to see if the turkey is done will give you an indication that the meat is done, but by the time the leg is loose, the turkey will be sadly overcooked.